innocenat/typingmania/README.md

 - **Normal** Normal game mode.
 Default.
 No indications.
 - **Easy** In easy mode, if you have not finished typing the line when the time is up, the line will repeat itself until you finish typing.
+- **Tempo** Just push any key, it will be considered as a correct key.
 - **Auto** Automatic typing.
 Sit and watch.
 Note that this does not block the input, so you can still mess up the score by also trying to type in this mode.
 - **Blind** Only the next character to type is visible.
 The lyrics line and